-6. Data Reports
+7. Data Reports

-Data reports will be constructed to serve various functions.
-The reporting format facilitate a quick review and identification of potential issues for further review.
+Data reports are constructed to serve various functions.
+The reporting format facilitates a quick review and identification of potential issues for further review.

-Aggregate utilization management reports will be generated as needed to identify and analyze trends in the delivery of clinically necessary care.
-Data gained from concurrent reviews, retrospective reviews, special studies, and grievance and appeals will be available from the NMRE to Network Providers as requested.
+Aggregate utilization management reports are generated as needed to identify and analyze trends in the delivery of clinically necessary care.
+Data gained from concurrent reviews, retrospective reviews, special studies, and grievances and appeals are available from the NMRE to Network Providers as requested.
 Data may be reported and organized by provider, benefit plan, payer, group, diagnostic group, and other categories or combinations of categories to include care service types, settings, levels, intensities and modes.
-Information about findings from these reviews, such as length of stay, incidence rates and overall utilization, will be acquired and organized into reports that are reviewed quarterly for the purpose of formulating recommendations regarding NME and its Network Providers' operations.
+Information about findings from these reviews, such as length of stay, incidence rates and overall utilization, is acquired and organized into reports that are reviewed quarterly for the purpose of formulating recommendations regarding NME and its Network Providers' operations.

-Aggregate data collected accurately and systematically will be the source for:
+Aggregate data collected accurately and systematically is the source for: